-There are also important impacts on surface air temperatures (field: atm\temp in fields\biogem\2d.nc).
-Note the importance of the AMOC in transporting heat to NE American and NW Europe (the file the Day After Tomorrow was not entirely inaccurate in this particular respect).
+There are also important impacts on surface air temperatures and maybe sea-ice extent (in fields\biogem\2d.nc).
+Note the importance (sort of) of the AMOC in transporting heat to the N. Atlantic region (the film the Day After Tomorrow was not entirely inaccurate in this particular respect).
 Be aware of the possibility of climate impacts far from the location of fresh water forcing.
 Look out for any significant-looking impacts on sea-ice extent, etc.